The relative modular object and Frobenius extensions of finite Hopf algebras: The relative modular object

 \subsection{Tensor functors}

-Let $k$ be a field.
-By a {\em tensor category}, we mean an abelian rigid monoidal category over $k$ (thus a finite tensor category is precisely a tensor category whose underlying category is a finite abelian category).
+By a {\em tensor category}, we mean a $k$-linear abelian category endowed with a rigid monoidal structure such that the tensor product is bilinear (thus a finite tensor category is precisely a tensor category whose underlying category is a finite abelian category).
 For a $k$-linear functor $T: \mathcal{C} \to \mathcal{D}$ between tensor categories $\mathcal{C}$ and $\mathcal{D}$, we define